HalfDeadAnarchyst/RP-retro-Terminal/README.md

 ## DIAG breakline

 If you add spacebar to the end of the breakline, so it will differ from the one in python config - diag command will break.
 If you want to change breakline in the shipdiag file, you need also change breakline in the config for an exact match

+## Spacebar after param

+If you write space

 # Plans